cicada-lang/inet-cute/docs/notes/interaction-nets-and-logic-programming.md

 ---

-From the example of `DiffList`, we know that
-INet is like linear logic programming.
+From the example of `DiffList`, we know that iNet is like linear logic programming.

 TODO